 Accessibility value on Flutter

-An accessibility value helps users of assistive technologies to understand the state of elements on the screen.
+An accessibility value helps users of assistive technologies to understand the value of elements on the screen.

 - Element focus change